kkots/ggxrd_hitbox_overlay_2211/README.md

 ; Specifies the padding between the two main player framebars, but keep in mind, ; the actual padding may be greater to accomodate for throw invul, strike invul and other triangular markers ; on top and below the frames.
-; This distance gets divided by 10 and multiplied by 19 / "framebarHeight" * Screen Height / 720
+; This distance gets divided by 10 and multiplied by 19 / "playerFramebarHeight" * Screen Height / 720
 ; to get the actual distance in pixels (this does not include the extra padding for invulnerability markers). distanceBetweenPlayerFramebars = 30